 Attempt to lift drawing leaving mount intact was unsuccessful.
 Humidification using Gore-Tex and capillary matting, and the Preservation Pencil steamer on top left edge of drawing had no effect.
 After discussion with MRK decision was made to leave drawing on 19thC mount and hinge to mount with a deep bevel.

 This item has an uncertain or incomplete provenance for the years 1933-45.
+The British Museum welcomes information and assistance in the investigation and clarification of the provenance of all works during that era.
 This drawing passed by descent in the family of Léon Cogniet, until it was acquired by Frederick J. Cummings.